ninabarzh/broomstick/content/posts/israels-trinity.md

 ## What do they want?

 Netanyahu’s priorities are, apparently, survival, first and foremost.
-His coalition depends on far-right support, meaning he must accommodate their demands—whether expanding settlements, undermining the judiciary, or prolonging the Gaza war.
+His coalition depends on far-right support, meaning he must accommodate their demands, whether expanding settlements, undermining the judiciary, or prolonging the Gaza war.
 His balancing act is increasingly precarious, as international patience wears thin and domestic protests grow.

 Ben-Gvir’s demands probably a maximalist approach to security, meaning more guns for settlers, harsher crackdowns on Palestinians, and the erosion of legal restraints on state violence.
-His resignation over the Gaza ceasefire was performative—he returned once hostilities resumed, proving his influence hinges on perpetual conflict.
+His resignation over the Gaza ceasefire was performative, he returned once hostilities resumed, proving his influence hinges on perpetual conflict.

 Smotrich’s vision seems to be a Greater Israel achieved through bureaucratic annexation.
 By controlling settlement expansion and West Bank administration, he is methodically erasing the Green Line.
 His theological belief in divine